HOOU-TUHH/Pontifex-Hugo/README.md

 ### Graph Database

-All connections are stored in the [JSON]() file `graph.json`.
+All connections are stored in the [JSON](https://en.wikipedia.org/wiki/JSON) file `graph.json`.
-This file encodes all nodes and edges and links the relevant metadata.
+This file encodes all nodes and directed edges.
+Furthermore, the file contains and links the relevant metadata.
-It has the following structure
+On the top-level it is a list containing the dictionaries `nodes` and `edges`.
+In the following, we explain how the entries of the dictionaries are constructed.

 #### Nodes